π HISTORICAL ARCHIVE - October 08, 2025

 β‘ Score: 6.3

-π― Liability for AI agent mistakes β’ Contract structures for AI β’ AI accountability
+π― Liability for AI agent mistakes β’ Contracting vs. SaaS for AI agents β’ Evolving AI systems and accountability

-π¬ "The answer to 'who approved that?' cannot be 'the AI decided"
+π¬ "when a customer's agent books 500 meetings with the wrong prospect list, the answer to 'who approved that?' cannot be 'the AI decided"

 π° FUNDING